blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 At 30-second polling with the default 12-hour outbound sync and roughly 2–3 open events per day triggering immediate syncs, the modeled daily energy total is on the order of **5–15 mAh/day** — treat this as an estimated starting point until confirmed with a bench trace.

+**Quick runway estimate:** With a 2500 mAh LiPo and 5–15 mAh/day, expect 5–15 months of continuous operation between charges (165–500 days).
+In a real patient deployment with variable cellular signal and temperature swings, always validate with a 24-hour Mojo trace before setting a charge schedule.
+Poor cellular signal or frequent refill sessions will increase daily consumption.

 A good Mojo trace on this device looks like: an essentially flat near-zero baseline punctuated by brief millisecond blips every 30 seconds (host wake), with occasional 15–30-second bursts at hundreds of milliamps (cellular session).
 If the baseline is continuously 10–80 mA, the host is not sleeping — check that the ATTN → EN path is intact on the Notecarrier CX and that `NotePayloadSaveAndSleep` is returning normally.
 If cellular bursts occur much more frequently than expected, verify `sync:true` is only set on open events and that the outbound cadence is not set to a very low value.

 With a 2500 mAh LiPo and an estimated 5–15 mAh/day, modeled runtime is roughly 165–500 days between charges.
 Actual runtime will vary with cellular signal strength, session frequency, and temperature; confirm with bench data before committing to a deployment charge schedule.